VALORPartners

 VI.

-We maintain disciplined conflict protocols across municipal, developer, and operating-company clients.
+We maintain disciplined conflict protocols across municipal, developer, and operating company clients.
 Engagements are reviewed for adjacency before they are accepted.

 Leadership